-My published work includes a book on the corporate governance role of corporate lawyers, described as ‘a thoroughly enjoyable and stimulating text, addressing a topic of huge importance that deserves close reading by both practitioners and legal educators.’
-(Riley, Journal of Business Law, 2013), contributions to edited collections and my articles have been published in prestigious peer reviewed journals such as the Modern Law Review, the Law Quarterly Review, Journal of Business Law, Legal Ethics, the Journal of Law and Society, and Legal Studies.
+My published work includes a book on the corporate governance role of corporate lawyers, (Cambridge University Press), described as ‘a thoroughly enjoyable and stimulating text, addressing a topic of huge importance that deserves close reading by both practitioners and legal educators.’
+(Riley, Journal of Business Law, 2013).
+I have contributed to edited collections and my articles have been published in prestigious peer reviewed journals such as the Modern Law Review, the Law Quarterly Review, Journal of Business Law, Legal Ethics, the Journal of Law and Society, and Legal Studies.

 My interests are in corporate governance and company law, regulation of the legal profession, the law regulating lawyers (especially conflicts of interest and legal professional privilege) and the regulation of conduct in financial services.

 At undergraduate level, I teach Company Law and at postgraduate level, I teach Corporate Law.

 I am willing to supervise PhD students in the areas of: